What is Snap Camera?

 Snap Camera is going to be your best friend.

-With Snap Camera, you can choose from a variety of virtual lenses to use alongside your webcam.
+You can choose from a variety of Snap Camera filters and virtual lenses to use alongside your webcam.
 There are professional options, like virtual backgrounds, makeup and polish that help you look like your best self – even when you’re working from the couch in your pajamas.

 And there are fun filters to put a cat on your head, turn yourself into a potato, or make it rain dollar bills (maybe what you need for a great sales video?).
 These can be super fun – but be warned – some are a little corny.